oktadev/okta-blog/_source/_posts/2023-03-20-spa-auth-tokens.md

 {% img blog/spa-auth-tokens/flow-6-token-request.jpg alt:"The client making a token request and sending the information listed above in the payload" width:"800" %}{: .center-image }

-To process the token endpoint request, the authorization server ensures the Authorization Code is still valid and that the code verifier matches.
+To process the token endpoint request, the authorization server ensures the Authorization Code is still valid and that the code verifier matches the code challenge sent in the authorization request.
 This step is part of the PKCE extension.

 {% img blog/spa-auth-tokens/flow-7-token-pkce.jpg alt:"The authorization server verifying the Authorization Code and the code verifier" width:"800" %}{: .center-image }